Rohan-s18/CSDS338_Lab/Week 6/README.md

-# Week 3 Lab (Due: )
+# Week 6
 ## Author: Rohan Singh

-In this weeks lab, we will be looking at File I/O in C. After completing this week's lab exercise you will learn how to read contents from a file in C and how to write in a file in C.

-## Files
-Here is a description of the files in this week's lab:
-  - **readfile.c**: This file contains the source code on how to read a file using C.
-  - **writefile.c**: This file contains the source code on how to write something inside a file using C.
+Hello there!
+In this weeks lab we will talk learn about File I/O operations in C. This weeks module is not that much of work and it is also not the most important thing in C, but it is pretty useful for the purpose of this class.

+In all UNIX (and UNIX-based) systems, every bit of system information is stored in Files.
+This makes Reading/Writing to files a pretty useful thing to know in C. So don't think of reading files as just reading text, but also reading something a lot more important.
+So make sure you look at **proc_map_reader.c**

+**Note:** This entire module is completely Linux-based, this will not work in Windows/MacOS.

+There are many ways to read and write files in C, but here specifically we will be reading using File Descriptors, An fd is a unique integer that can be used to identify an open file of the process.

+These are some fixed file descriptors for a process:
+  - **stdin:** 0
+  - **stdout:** 1
+  - **stderr:** 2

 ## Writing and Compiling code in C
 Here is a brief description on how to write/compile/run the code for your lab:
   - **Connecting to the EECSLab server:** Instructions for this are on Canvas and will be demonstrated in class.
-For this lab you may run the code locally, but in future labs you may want to connect to the EECSLab server.
+For this lab you need to connect to the EECSLab server.
   - **Opening VIM:** You should write your code using VIM, this is how you would use it-
     > vim filename.extenstion
   - **Editing the file:** Once you open the file using vim, to enter the edit mode in VIM, you will have to do the following-